Information for Students

 Student Requirements and Expectations

-• Students work approximately 10 hours per week for a 12-week period.
-Placements start in late August and wrap up by Thanksgiving.
+Students work approximately 10 hours per week for a 12-week period, with placements starting in late August and concluding by Thanksgiving.
+During this time, students will develop and practice essential skills for new lawyers, including:

 Benefits